hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - J. Serrin, 1959:  Mathematical principles of classical fluid mechanics.  *Handbuch der Physik*, VIII/1:  125-263, Sec.
 7.

+- K. R. Sreenivasan, 2019:  Chandrasekhar's fluid mechanics.  *Annual Review of Fluid Mechanics*, 51:  1-24.

 - C. Truesdell, 1960:  A program toward rediscovering the rational mechanics of the age of reason.  *Archive for the History of Exact Sciences*, 1:  3-36.

+- G. E. Uhlenbeck, 1980:  Some notes on the relation between fluid mechanics and statistical physics.  *Annual Review of Fluid Mechanics*, 12:  1-9.

 - S. Weinberg, 1971:  Entropy generation and the survival of proto-galaxies in an expanding unvierse.  *Astrophysical Journal*, 168:  175-194.